volusion/element-documentation/explanations/element-concepts/README.md

 # Element Concepts

-Next, we will describe the basic concepts of the Element platform.
+This document will describe the basic concepts of the Element platform.

 ## Blocks